• About

 Southeast Asia DCs 2025?

 Southeast Asia's data centre landscape in 2025 buzzes with expansion, fuelled by digital transformation, 5G, IoT, and especially AI.
-Pointon highlights AI as the "primary catalyst," with operational capacity across the Asia-Pacific region reaching 13 gigawatts, set to double in three to four years.
+Daniel Pointon, Group CTO at STT GDC highlights AI as the "primary catalyst," with operational capacity across the Asia-Pacific region reaching 13 gigawatts, set to double in three to four years.

 By mid-2025, emerging hubs like Thailand and Vietnam are shining, offering vast utilities and approvals, in contrast to North America's gigawatt campuses.
-For COOs, this means scouting agile locations amid a projected US$30 billion market by 2030.
+For COOs, this involves identifying suitable sites in a market projected to reach US$30 billion market by 2030.

 STT GDC overview

-STT GDC stands as a colocation powerhouse, operating in 12 countries with over 100 facilities and two gigawatts of capacity.
-Pointon describes it as an end-to-end provider, managing physical infrastructure like power, cooling, and security.
+ST Telemedia Global Data Centres (STT GDC) is a global colocation provider, operating in 12 countries with over 100 facilities and two gigawatts of capacity.
+Pointon describes it as an end-to-end operator managing physical infrastructure, including power, cooling, and security.

 National sustainability alignment